+NOTE 1: Burden hours from tables 1a and 1b.

+* Energy Audit account for 16 burden hours and was required for baseline projects with total project costs of $50,000 or greater.

+** Cost savings based on $35.72 per hour (as used in the burden package)

-B. Grant Forms After Receiving Funding
+Grant Forms After Receiving Funding

-The Agency hasidentified certain forms that do not need to be submitted at the time of application for an RES or EEI grantas elements that were more appropriate to be addressed by the applicant time of award versus time of application., but are more appropriately required only if the applicant is awarded funding.
-While this is in part a shift of burden from application to award, there would be a net decrease in the burdenbecause there are fewer awardees than applicants,,,,, so fewer entities would incur the cost of preparing these forms.
+The Agency’s focus was to reduce the application burden for applicants looking to utilize the program, especially for smaller sized projects.
+Certain items and forms were identified as elements that were more appropriate addressed by the applicant time of award versus time of application.
+As Table 1c indicates, there is an increase in burden to awardees documents and certifications from the baseline.
+This increase reflects those items that are more appropriately addressed at that time and it assist in reducing the burden during the application phase.

-Under the interim rule,rulethe estimated burden to applicants for submitting the specified forms is 11.6 hours per applicant and the estimated burden to awardees for submitting the specified grantee forms is 6.5 hours per awardee.
-Thus, the estimated total form burden to an applicant who receives an award under the interim rulerulerulerulerule is 18.1 hours.

-Under the final rule, the estimatedburden to applicants for submitting the specified forms is 10.3 hours per applicant and the estimated burden tototototo awardees for submitting the specified grantee forms is 7.8 hours per awardee.
-Thus, the estimated total form burden to an applicant who receives an award under the final rule is also 18.1 hours.
-However, the estimated burden for filling out forms at the application stage is 1.3 hours less, which further reduces the burden to applicants who do not receive an award.

-C. Technical reports.
+Technical reports.

-The interim rulerulerulerulerule requires very specific information for different technologies.
+The baseline requires very specific information for different technologies.
 The information being requested, however, is not always needed for the Agency to make a determination of a project’s technical feasibility.
-In addition, the Agency split several technologies by size, which upon review, the Agency has determined basedbasedbasedbasedbased on its experience is not important for determining a project’s technical feasibility.
-In sum, using its experience in implementing the program, the Agency is proposing numerous changes to the technical reports, which will result applicants incurring less burden when submitting theirtheirtheirtheirtheir RES/EEI grant or loan applications.
+In addition, the Agency split several technologies by size, which upon review, the Agency has determined itis not important for determining a project’s technical feasibility.
+In sum, the Agency is finalizing numerous changes to the technical reports, which will reduce the applicant burden for RES/EEI grant or loan applications.
 These changes including, but not limited to:

-simplifyingsimplifyingsimplifyingsimplifyings the energy efficiency improvement technical report;
+Simplifying the energy efficiency improvement technical report;

-simplifyingsimplifyingsimplifyingsimplifyings the technical report for renewable energy system projects with total project costs of less than $200,000, but more than $80,000;
+Simplifying the technical report for renewable energy system projects with total project costs of less than $200,000, but more than $80,000;

-revisingrevisingrevisingrevisingr provisions associated with what is required for an energy assessment and an energy audit;
+Revising provisions associated with what is required for an energy assessment and an energy audit;

-providingprovidingprovidingprovidingp for a single technical report option for renewable energy systems submitted through the process for applications for projects with total project costs of less than $200,000, but more than $80,000; and
+Providing for a single technical report option for renewable energy systems submitted through the process for applications for projects with total project costs of less than $200,000, but more than $80,000; and

-eliminatingeliminatingeliminatingeliminatinge the distinction between large and small solar and wind projects in preparing the technical reports.
+Eliminating the distinction between large and small solar and wind projects in preparing the technical reports.

-All of the changes to the technical report requirements are expected tototototo reduce applicant burden.
-The burden package for the interim rulerulerulerulerule estimated the number of hours that it would take the applicant to complete the technical report for “full” applications (i.e., applications for projects with total projects costs of $200,000 and greater) and for “simplified” applications (i.e., applications for projects with total project costs of less than $200,000).
+All of the changes to the technical report requirements should reduce applicant burden.
+The burden package for the baseline estimated the number of hours that it would take the applicant to complete the technical report for “full” applications (i.e., applications for projects with total projects costs of $200,000 and greater) and for “simplified” applications (i.e., applications for projects with total project costs of less than $200,000).